 Process and Fees

 Students complete the Application for Prior Learning Assessment form.
-For some prior learning assessment, there is a nonrefundable fee payable in advance at the Cashier’s Office.
-No fee is required for credit awarded through AP, CLEP, IB, or military education and experience evaluation.
+For some prior learning assessment, there is a nonrefundable fee payable in advance at the Cashier's Office.
+No fee is required for credit awarded through AP, Articulation, CLEP, DSST, IB, or military education.

 ADVANCED PLACEMENT PROGRAM

-Credit for minimum scores on Advanced Placement examinations given by the College Board is awarded upon receipt of official score reports.
-Official scores reports should be submitted to the Transcript Office of the SCC, SFCC, or the IEL.
+Credit for minimum scores on the following Advanced Placement examinations given by the College Board is awarded upon receipt of official score reports.
+Official scores reports should be submitted to the Transcript Office of SCC, SFCC, or the off-campus centers.
 AP credit awards will not be granted if the student is currently enrolled in or has successfully completed or earned credit for the course.

 |Art: Studio (Drawing)||5||ART 101||4|